kathykhong/PuppFinder/README.md

 Here, the PuppFinder application will construct a set of questions that covers a wide variety of dog characteristics including the dog breed which will guide users to discovering their ideal pup.
-The application will provide the results of the questionaire where users will be able to find more information about the different dog breeds.
+The application will provide the results of the questionnaire where users will be able to find more information about the different dog breeds.
 Consequently, the user can narrow down their choices in a wish list.
 Furthermore, the user will be able to rate the quality of service from the PuppFinder application.
 -print out the final wish list where the user can review, and select the breed they wish to own

 This project really interests me because I am a dog lover myself and wish to own a dog one day.
-Nonetheless, I do not know much about all the types of dogs besides the popular names such as a Poodle or a Chihuahua.
-There is just too many types and I often don't know where to start looking.
+Nonetheless, I do not know much about all the types of dogs besides popular names such as a Poodle or a Chihuahua.
+There are just too many types and I often don't know where to start looking.
 Choosing a dog to take care of can be quite challenging for new dog owners.
 Therefore, I hope that this application can help me and other people who are interested dogs but do not know a lot about dog breeds learn more about the different types based on the preferred characteristics, and narrow down our options.